alexn11/deutsches-woerterbuch/docs/templates.md

 (some wiki technical thing related to lua and memory usage)

-# t+check, t-check, t-needed, no equivalent translation, attention
+# t+check, t-check, t-needed, no equivalent translation, attention, no_equivalent_translation, rfgender

 drop these